jvmdo/frontend-mentor-challenges/qr-code-component-main/README.md

 }
 ```

-In order to the centering had make effect.
+in order to the centering had make effect.

 ### Useful resources